zakipauzi/autocoding-lit/README.md

    - Adjust `OPENAI_TEMPERATURE` in `config.py` (lower = more consistent)
    - Modify the prompt template to be more specific
    - Try a different OpenAI model

+5. **PDF extraction issues**
+   - Run `python test_extraction.py` to test all PDF files
+   - Check if problematic PDFs are encrypted, corrupted, or image-based
+   - The tool uses 6 different extraction methods for maximum compatibility

 ### Logs